 After Jesus healed the child within, He returned her to my adult self.
 He wanted me to re-engage at the party.
 I am not defined by my past or the “appraised value” others assign to me.
 Rather I have an opportunity to share my story, multiplying it’s healing effect.
 Jesus still has plans for my future.

 “For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (Ephesians 2:10)

-My natural brother’s failure to appraise my value accurately in no way diminished it.
-In retrospect, I now realize my brother sought to minimize my value in a futile attempt to excuse his own behavior.
+My relative’s failure to appraise my value accurately in no way diminished it.
 The reality is my life has “declared worth” that comes from the One who created me.
-Contrary to my brother’s assertion, I don’t exist solely because my natural dad didn’t have a quarter.
+Contrary to my relative’s assertion, I don’t exist solely because my natural dad didn’t have a quarter.
 I exist because my Heavenly Father has always had a plan.
 Alleluia!